ElectrodeYT/hOS/README.md

 ```
 This will download binutils+gcc, patch them, and then compile them (with -j$(nproc))

+# Credits
+For now, the kernel heap allocator used is Durand's liballoc.
+The license file provided is in `arch/x86_64/mem/heap/liballoc`, and is under a seperate license then the rest of the kernel.
 # Errors
 ### limine.sys
 The Makefile in `arch/x86_64` assumes the `limine.sys` file (required for the limine bootloader) is located at `/usr/share/limine/limine.sys`.
 If this is different, change the `limine_sys` variable in `arch/x86_64/Makefile`.